 A Few Words from the Chef

-Baking this Polish summer fruit cake is a delightful experience that allows for plenty of creativity.
+Baking this Polish summer fruit cake is a lovely experience that allows for plenty of creativity.
 Feel free to experiment with different fruits or tweak the crumble topping to suit your taste.
 Whether you stick to the classic recipe or try new variations, each cake brings its own unique charm, making every bake a special occasion.
 The joy of baking lies in these small adjustments, so don’t hesitate to make it your own!

 Recipe is not very accurate, needed more butter to make the crumble and it took much longer to bake than it says.
 I would not make this again.